pavshulin/maskPlugin/README.md

-Mask Plugin

-This is a small project which provide input mask functionality.
-There are allow you to set up an mask

-use :

-$('#input selector').maskPlugin(string maskString, [object parametres]);
+Mask Plugin - is a tool which help user to do casual task - entering data.
+With this plugin you can define such a certain format like phone number date or similar with fixed length.

+There are a common approach to start work with mask plugin.

+$('#input selector').maskPlugin(mask, [parametres]);

+that means, you should only invoke maskPlugin method with your mask string on input selector.
+For Example:

+$('#phone').maskPlugin('(999) 999-9999');
+$('#date').maskPlugin('99/99/99');